techlahoma/oklathon/README.md

   - Explores bash for Prototyping, ndJSON for Config Files, ETag(s) for Caching, and JavaScript (CLI, Async Promises, Caching).
   - This project is brand new and one of the issues is also just coming up with a cool code name so feel free to get involved even in a small way.
   - To do during Oklathon: Work on [issues](https://github.com/jtsmedley/WebSync/issues)
-- A website that scrapes and archives headlines from news sites (AP News, Reuters, Bloomberg) every 15 minutes using Selenium or similar.

 ---